bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-pf11.rst

 """"""""""""""""""""""

 Some components now need more time to render.
-You may need to adjust the timeout settings of your WebTests.
+You may need to adjust the timeout settings of your :ref:`WebTests <web-testing>`.

 ChartJS library upgraded
 """"""""""""""""""""""""